Climate Change Projections for USFS Lands

 in Oregon and Washington

-The purpose of this project is to use existing climate change datasets from the Climate Impacts Group (CIG) to summarize the the projected climate change impacts to United States Forest Service (USFS) lands in Oregon and Washington (Figure 1).
-Stakeholders in the Forest Service of this region were particularly interested in the variables that are likely to impact freshwater aquatic species, including projected changes in water availability, snowpack, and flood and low flow severities.
+The purpose of this project is to use existing climate change datasets from the Climate Impacts Group (CIG) to summarize the the projected climate change impacts to United States Forest Service (USFS) lands in Oregon and Washington.
+Particular attention is paid to variables that are likely to impact freshwater aquatic species, including projected changes in water availability, snowpack, and flood and low flow statistics.

 click image to enlarge